-In many instances, the companies that provide these benefits will include access to financial advising services for your employees.
+In many instances, the companies that provide these benefits will include access to Beagle Financial Services for your employees.
 These advisors may be able to help with retirement planning, insurance needs, or even financing a child’s college education.
 Make sure your employees are aware of the services that are already available.

 It’s also important to let your staff know they won’t be penalized for the time it takes to get the financial advice they need.
 Otherwise, they may feel pressured to skip out on acquiring beneficial information to meet some more immediate deadline or demand.